Harshit-RV/network-utils/private-ca/client/Docker/README.md

 3. Run the Docker container with the desired parameters.
 The container requires specific environment variables to be set:

    - `CA_ACTION`: Specify the action to perform.
 Possible values are:

      - `generateHostSSHCert`: Generates an SSH certificate for the host.
      - `generateClientSSHCert`: Generates an SSH certificate for a client.
-     - `generateClientX509Cert`: Generates an X.509 certificate for a client.

    - `CA_LAMBDA_URL`: The URL of the AWS Lambda function hosting the Private CA.

    Optional environment variables:

    - `USER_SSH_DIR`: The path to the directory where the user's SSH keys will be stored.
 Defaults to "/home/$USER/.ssh".
    - `SYSTEM_SSH_DIR`: The path to the system's SSH directory.
 Defaults to "/etc/ssh".
-   - `SYSTEM_SSL_DIR`: The path to the system's SSL directory.
-Defaults to "/etc/ssl".
    - `AWS_STS_REGION`: The AWS region for the STS (Security Token Service).
 Defaults to "ap-south-1".
    - `AWS_PROFILE`: The AWS profile for running aws commands.
 Defaults to "default"